 17.1.
 Damages.
 Neither party will be liable for lost revenues or profits, downtime costs, loss or damage to data or indirect, special or consequential costs or damages.

 17.2.
 Maximum Liability.
-Supplier's liability to Customer under this Agreement is limited to the greater of $[MAXIMUM LIABILITY] or the amount payable by Customer to Supplier for the relevant purchase order.[ The existence of more than one claim will not enlarge or extend this limit.]
+Supplier's liability to Customer under this Agreement is limited to the greater of $[MAXIMUM LIABILITY] or the amount payable by Customer to Supplier for the relevant Order.[ The existence of more than one claim will not enlarge or extend this limit.]

 17.3.
 Exceptions.
 This provision does not limit either party's liability for: